NatanSisoev/FeedForwardNeuralNetwork/TESTS/TEST_002/README.md

 }
 ```

 From the output, we are able to sum up all the times and determine the speedups.
-For now, efficiency is not relevant (just devide by 12), since it becomes important only when comparing to different number of threads, which we will do in the following tests).
+For now, efficiency is not relevant (just divide by 12), since it becomes important only when comparing to different number of threads, which we will do in the following tests.
 From there we will see which ones are worth including in the final version of the code.

 ## Execution

 As before, we've created a `Python` [script](run.py) that, this time, simply runs the code with and without all the tags.

-After execution, it interprets the results and saves the relevant metrics, such as speedup and efficienciy.
+After execution, it interprets the results and saves the relevant metrics, such as speedup and efficiency.

 It can be executed from the root folder using [this](../../run_test.py) other script with the following command: